higgintop/mood_music/README.md

 NSS Cohort 8 Ruby capstone project

 # Project Vision
-This is a simple command line application that will track a user's physical and mental health on daily basis.
-The user can add/edit/delete entries.
-A daily entry will consist of mood, sleep, and time spent exercising.
+This is a simple command line program written in Ruby.
+A user can input their mood and the program will recommend a song based on the mood category.

 # Features